tenbonks/gravBALL/README.md

 I would like to implement a scalable canvas screen but after trying its proved difficult to implement, mainly the verticle attribute of the canvas.

+I would like to implement a full screen option, so the canvas will take up the entire displaye, this is mainly for small mobile devices as currently the dimensions of the game wont work on mobile

 ---

 # Technologies used

 HTML, CSS, Javascript, Bootstrap 4 framework, jQuery Framework.

 This game was created using HTML5 (HyperTextMarkupLanguage), CSS (Cascading Style Sheets) and JS (JavaScript), all of these play attributes in the actual game.
-For the actual website I used the Bootstrap 4 framework for positioning of elements, along with css to style the page, I used transparent textures in the css to give the site some character.
+For the actual website I used HTML, CSS, the Bootstrap 4 framework for positioning of elements, along with css to style the page, I used transparent textures in the css to give the site some character.

-1. HTML - Used in the structuring of the index.html file, also plays a role in coordinates of drawn shapes in the canvas
+* HTML - Used in the structuring of the index.html file, also plays a role in coordinates of drawn shapes in the canvas

-2. CSS - Is used for the styling of the site, it also draws the background to the canvas game.
+- CSS - Is used for the styling of the site, it also draws the background to the canvas game.

-3. Javascript -  All of the game mechanics are written in Javascript, in fact everything is Javascript within the canvas other than the background, which is css
+- Javascript -  All of the game mechanics are written in Javascript, in fact everything is Javascript within the canvas other than the background, which is css

-4. Bootstrap 4 - Used to position elements in the DOM, how I implemented the "Contact Modal", also how I display "Device is too small" message if the screen is under the "sm" breakpoint.
+- Bootstrap 4 - Used to position elements in the DOM, how I implemented the "Contact Modal", also how I display "Device is too small" message if the screen is under the "sm" breakpoint.

-5. Jquery - I used jQuery to access some of the DOM elements, for example when "Mute" is clicked the "toggleMute" function will be ran.
+- Jquery - I used jQuery to access some of the DOM elements, for example when "Mute" is clicked the "toggleMute" function will be ran.